 Why is endpoint security important?

 A typical workplace is very dynamic; corporations are increasingly integrating practices that make data access easier, such as bring-your-own-device policies or remote access.

 While these measures are necessary for a modern, optimized workforce, they can lead to potential security threats that can take down your entire system.

 The inclusion of personal smart phones and laptops, coupled with the connection to insecure public and home Wi-Fi networks, means that a typical enterprise network security perimeter is prone to more threats than ever.

 Despite this, research into endpoint security reveals that the corporate world has still not adopted policies to effectively combat this issue.
-The Ponemon Institute conducted a study on the topic titled The Cost Of Insecure Endpoints; here are some of its findings:
+The Ponemon Institute conducted a study on the topic titled The Cost Of Insecure Endpoints, which revealed: